Learning a foreign language is tough! You know your children should learn a foreign language. You know you should learn a foreign language. But how?!

 - Read a children’s picture book or beginning reader book in a foreign language.
 We like to purchase books that have the text in English and Spanish or purchase a book in Spanish that we already have in English.

 - Use flash cards.
-I do not recommend flash cards often, but flash cards with a picture and the new word can be used in a variety of games or as review.
+Used sparingly flash cards with a picture and the new word can be used in a variety of games or as review.

 - Hang a poster of basic words or seasonal words to remind you to incorporate them into your conversations.